JHLiu7/EarlyDRGPrediction/README.md

 ## Training and Evaluation

 The current experiment uses [CAML](https://github.com/jamesmullenbach/caml-mimic), an attention-based CNN model, to predict early DRG.
 This would require GPU resource for computation, a device can be specified in the command line.
 The following code can be run to load the model checkpoint provided in `checkpoints/$cohort` to evaluate on the test set.
+We provided two checkpoints for each cohort.

 ```shell
 # evaluate on the MS-DRG cohort